- Home

 Employees are paid monthly on the final day of the month.
 Below are the starting rates for each position.

-Police Officer $4,227.04/month Corrections Officer $3,499.94/month Dispatch I $3,297.32/month Dispatch II $3,674.94/month Eligible non-sworn employees may also receive:
+Police Officer $4,227.04/month Corrections Officer $3,860.44/month Police Service Aide (PSA) $18.48 / hour (This is a part-time position) Dispatch II $4,036.86/month Eligible non-sworn employees may also receive:

 - Training Officer Pay: $75/month